juanwalker/restful-blog-microservices-phase1/README.md

 # restful-blog-microservices-phase1

-This project is part of the transformation to microservices of project https://github.com/benjsicam/restful-blog, it was splitted in 4 stages for educational purposes.
+This project is part of the transformation to microservices of project https://github.com/benjsicam/restful-blog, it was splitted in 4 stages for educational purposes

-For the stage 1 you will need to create three new databases with the following tables:
+For the stage 1 it highly recommended that you setup the monolith in order to easily get familiar with the project, for this stage you will need to create three new databases with the following tables:

 **restful_blog_auth**